Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 ## Business Recommendations

+The recommendations below are directional and based on the heuristic segmentation framework.
+Since spend, CAC, ROAS, and margin data are unavailable, these actions should be interpreted as prioritization guidance rather than final budget decisions.

 **Scale**
 Campaigns with high monetization efficiency, strong LTV, and significant late LTV share should be prioritized for further validation and potential scaling.